hashicorp/nomad/website/source/docs/job-specification/parameterized.html.md

   must be provided when dispatching against the job.

 - `payload` `(string: "optional")` - Specifies the requirement of providing a payload when dispatching against the parameterized job.
+The **maximum size of a `payload` is 16 KiB**.
 The options for this field are:

   - `"optional"` - A payload is optional when dispatching against the job.